pj398/glitchr/README.md

 <!-- badges: end -->

 glitchr is a toy package for databending and creating glitch art in R.
-To read more about the idea behind it, read [this blog post](https://www.petejon.es/posts/2020-03-09-glitch-art-in-r/).
+To read more about the idea behind it, take a look at [this blog post](https://www.petejon.es/posts/2020-03-09-glitch-art-in-r/).

 – WORK IN PROGRESS –